arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit - A shell script which prints the contents list of your current directory 2-bring_me_home - A shell script which changes the working directory to the user's home directory without using any environment variable
-3-listfiles - A shell script which displays the contents of the current directory in long format
+3-listfiles - A shell script which displays the contents of the current directory in long format 4-listmorefiles - A shell script which displays the contents of the current directory (including hidden files) in long format